 In the alternate future of Spider-Girl (May Parker), Cornell Cottonmouth has made his… no, don’t call it a comeback.
 He’s been there for years.

 He also still likely had his enhanced strength.
-As you can see on the picture he wears similar jewels (but green), and his teeth and eyes are clearly altered.
+As you can see on the picture he wears similar jewels (but green), and his eyes are clearly altered.

 Cornell Cottonmouth sports a thick, white unibrow and a matching moustache.
 His teeth have been filed into fang-like points, for intimidation.

 During the 1970s his canines are abnormally elongated, and he has snake-like vertical pupils.
-These characteristics seemed tied somehow with his super-strength.
+These characteristics seemed related to his super-strength.

 He wears snakeskin boots, of course.
 Wouldn’t you ?